GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Why Creators Are Moving to an All-in-One Platform

-If you were using OpenAI Sora for video generation before March 2026, you already know the risk of building a workflow around a single tool.
-OpenAI shut down the Sora app and API on March 24, citing unsustainable costs and a strategic pivot to robotics.
-Thousands of creators lost their video pipeline overnight.
+If you were using OpenAI Sora for video generation before 2026, you already know the risk of building a workflow around a single tool.
+OpenAI’s Sora discontinuation notice says the Sora web and app experiences were discontinued on April 26, 2026, while the Sora API is scheduled to be discontinued on September 24, 2026.
 For a full breakdown of what happened and which tools fill the gap, see our guide on the best Sora alternatives in 2026.

 PixVerse takes a different approach.
 Instead of locking you into one model, the platform gives you access to multiple models across the full creative pipeline: